-- (1) The regulator must consult the infrastructure planner before making a revenue determination. - (1A) If the revenue determination relates to a REZ network infrastructure project, the regulator must also consult with the consumer trustee. - (2) The infrastructure planner must give the regulator all information about an infrastructure project that the regulator considers necessary to make the revenue determination, including information about or obtained from a competitive assessment process. - (3) The consumer trustee must give the regulator information about the amount notified to the regulator under the Act, section 31(2) that the regulator considers necessary to make the revenue determination.
+- (1) The regulator must consult the infrastructure planner before making a revenue determination. - (1A) If the revenue determination relates to a REZ network infrastructure project, the regulator must also consult with the consumer trustee. - (2) The infrastructure planner must give the regulator all information about an infrastructure project that the regulator considers necessary to make the revenue determination, including- - (a) information about or obtained from a competitive assessment process, or - (b) information relevant to determining an amount under clause 47E(3). - (3) The consumer trustee must give the regulator information about the amount notified to the regulator under the Act, section 31(2) that the regulator considers necessary to make the revenue determination.